Open-EO/openeo.org/documentation/1.0/datacubes.md

     <img src="./datacubes/dc_apply_ts.png" alt="Datacube apply temporal moving average">
     <figcaption>Applying a moving average (temporal smoothing) by averaging the direct temporal neighbourhoods of pixels.
 No padding is used, which leads to edge effects.</figcaption>
 </figure>

+Alternatively, a process can also be applied along a dimension of the datacube, meaning the input is no longer a neighbourhood of some sort but all pixels along that dimension.
+If a process is applied along the `time` dimension (e.g. a breakpoint detection), the complete pixel timeseries are the input.
+If a process is applied along the `spatial` dimensions (e.g. a `mean`), all pixels of an image are the input.
+The process is then applied to all pixels along that dimension and the dimension continues to exist.
+This is in contrast to [reduce](#reduce), as you will see below.

 ### Resample